 Then the champagne kept on coming.
 They would come around with a shot of Raki every 15 minutes.
 So everyone was quiet wasted at the wedding.
 The music was great, everyone was dancing.
 They were dancing Zorba as well as Gangnam Style.

 The Korean parents of the bride were in a cultural shock.
-Around two a clock the groom threw the bride’s bouquet behind him and all the guys gathered together to catch the bouquet.
+Around two o’clock, the groom threw the bride’s bouquet behind him and all the guys gathered together to catch the bouquet.
 I have never seen a wedding where the guys caught the bouquet instead of the girls.
 After that, more Raki was distributed.
 As the night went on they threw the groom into the swimming pool with his clothes on.
-Afterwards they threw the bride in the pool as well.
+Afterward, they threw the bride in the pool as well.
 The groom also threw a couple of guys into the pool.
-In the end many were swimming in the pool.
+In the end, many were swimming in the pool.
 It was definitely the most fun wedding I had ever been to in my life.

-Next day we walked around the port of Crete and we had lunch at the most amazing Greek restaurant.
+The next day, we walked around the port of Crete and we had lunch at the most amazing Greek restaurant.
 If you are not in the mood for going to the beach and you are wondering what to do in Crete, head out to the port for a stroll.

 The Cretan salad with soft goat cheese was one of the best things I ate in Greece.
 The port was very beautiful.
 The port in Chania is one of the best places to visit in Crete.
 The water was crystal clear.
 We explored the local churches, had some frozen yogurt at Chillbox, which became our favorite frozen yogurt brand in Greece.
-We also did some shoe and jewellery shopping.
+We also did some shoe and jewelry shopping.
 Overall Chania was a beautiful and quiet island.
 Shopping, eating and strolling on the beach is one of the most fun things to do in Crete, Greece.
 The wedding was crazy!
 We had an amazing time.
 Next morning about 25 of us took the bus to Heraklion to catch the ferry to Santorini where the bride and the groom were going for their honeymoon.
 The ferry was huge and comfortable.
 The journey took about 2 hours to the island of Santorini.

 Pin It Up!